When you think of exploring astronomy, you probably

 is to true north.

 back to Stellarium and find Polaris.
 Next, speed time up

-so that you can see the stars move, and you will clearly see that they
+so that you can see the stars move, and you will clearly see

-the map as possible.
-Loacate Polaris and speed time up
+possible.
+Locate Polaris and speed time up enough to see

 - Polaris will be almost directly overhead in the center of

 - Even if you speed up the time, it will stay dark all the